-There are plenty of options when flying to Sicily, especially from the UK.
+There are plenty of options when flying to Sicily.
 The two major airports are Catania Fontanarossa (CTA), located near the city of Catania, and Palermo’s Falcone Borsellino (PMO), located near the city of Palermo.
 Comiso also has seasonal flights offered during high season.

 Regular ferries to mainland Italy are affordable and easily accessible from Sicily as well.

 Italy offers a 7% flat tax incentive for retirees moving to Southern Italy which includes Sicily.
 You will find more details in our guide Italian Taxes & Tax Advantages For Expats Explained.

 Thanks to its popularity with the rich and famous, Sicily has earned a reputation for being an expensive holiday destination.
 Whilst in certain parts of the island this can be the case, especially in high season, this is not the case for Sicily as a whole.

 Even in major cities, such as Palermo and Catania, you can live a very affordable and comfortable life.

 House prices are reasonable as are many amenities, and given that most produce is locally sourced, it's very cheap.
 It’s easy to find a basic cheese pizza for as little as €5, get a quality pasta dish for €7-10 and a litre of wine at a market for €2.

 Sicily is a safe place to live.
 Again, Hollywood has played a significant role in the perception of Sicily as being dangerous.
 However, in reality, it's not so.
 Long gone are the days of Dons and Mafiosos.

 Micro criminality is basically non-existent and it's advised you exercise the same caution you would in any other major city around the world.
 The small villages are even safer as they tend to be tightly knit communities.